If you’re planning your wedding without a wedding planner, at some point you’ve probably Googled:

 So while they’re amazing at making sure your wedding day runs well.

-They’re not here for the messy middle part of wedding planning.
+They’re not here for the messy beginning & middle parts of wedding planning.

 ---

-And if you’re not hiring a full-service planner, the beginning and middle part is still 100% on you.
+And if you’re not hiring a full-service planner... those parts is 100% on you.

 So… do you actually need one?